gscanlon00/roomate-finder/README.md

 # roomate-finder
-A website for people to find a Roommate.
-Created with a partner for 3rd Year University project with Django.
+A website to help people to find a Roommate or advertise property.
+Created for a 3rd Year University project using Django.